Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/docs/setup.md

 ### Step 1 - Install a VM in the Default Provider Subscription
 1. Login to admin portal
-2. Create Windows Server 2016 VM
+2. Click Create a resource -> Everything -> Windows Server 2016 Datacenter - BYOL use only
 3. Name VM: UploadToOMSVM
 4. Choose A1 Standard
 5. Wait for VM deployment to complete